 2. How Much Data?

 After you consider your type of data, you need to figure out how much data you’ll be analyzing.
 As a rule, non-relational databases work best with larger amounts of data.
 Non-relational databases aren’t structured in the rigid column-row design of relational databases, so they can read in and write large amounts of data faster.
-Here are more guidelines, but they are just guidelines, not rules.
+Beyond that, here are some other useful guidelines:

 3. How Much Engineering Support Do You Expect?